5 Archaeological Discoveries That Confirmed the Bible in 2025

 This discovery is significant for several reasons:

-• Tangible connection: We can now visit the exact place where Paul was imprisoned
+2. Tangible connection: We can now visit the exact place where Paul was held

-• Preserved Christian tradition: Byzantine inscriptions show that tradition about this location was faithfully preserved for centuries
+3. Christian tradition preserved: The Byzantine inscriptions show that the tradition about this site was faithfully preserved for centuries

-The Tower of Siloam That Jesus Mentioned Is Finally Found
+The Tower of Siloam That Jesus Mentioned Has Finally Been Found

 An Obscure Detail in the Gospel of Luke

-In Luke 13:1-5, Jesus refers to two recent tragic events that his hearers knew well:
+In Luke 13:1-5, Jesus refers to two recent tragic events that his listeners knew well:

 Luke 13:4-5

-"Or those eighteen, upon whom the tower in Siloam fell, and slew them, think ye that they were sinners above all men that dwelt in Jerusalem?
-I tell you, Nay: but, except ye repent, ye shall all likewise perish."
+"Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
+No, I tell you; but unless you repent, you will all likewise perish."

-For centuries, scholars wondered: what tower was that?
-No historical source besides this verse mentioned a tower in Siloam that had collapsed.
+For centuries, scholars have asked: what tower was this?
+No historical source other than this verse mentioned a tower in Siloam that had collapsed.
 It was one of those biblical details that seemed impossible to verify.

 The Confusion Between Pool and Tower

-When we speak of Siloam, we traditionally think of the Pool of Siloam, where Jesus sent the man born blind to wash himself (John 9:7).
-The pool is well documented in both the Bible and archaeology.
+When we speak of Siloam, we traditionally think of the Pool of Siloam, where Jesus sent the man born blind to wash (John 9:7).
+The pool is well documented both in the Bible and in archaeology.

 But a tower?
 That was a mystery.

-Once again (there seems to be a pattern here!), during plumbing work in Jerusalem, near the traditional site of the Pool of Siloam, workers found buried monumental structures.
+Once again (a pattern seems to be emerging here!), during pipeline works in Jerusalem, near the traditional site of the Pool of Siloam, workers found monumental structures buried in the ground.

-The excavation revealed something much larger than a simple pool.
+The excavation revealed something far larger than a simple pool.

 What Was Actually Found